 The greatest gift you can give someone is your attention.” — Jim Rohn

-We are social animals that have evolved to be in relationship.
-From a very young age the healthy development of our own brain requires interactions.
+We are social animals that have evolved to be in relationships.
+From a very young age, the healthy development of our own brain requires interactions.
 Loneliness has now been suggested to be a risk factor for diseases ranging from cardiovascular disease to Alzheimer’s.
 In order to flourish we need to feel connected to others.
-Mindfulness can deepen and enrich our relationships as we bring a quality of present moment attention to the people around us.
+Mindfulness can deepen and enrich our relationships as we bring a quality of present-moment attention to the people around us.

 3. It can connect you to a sense of inner contentment